Staff and Contact Information

 Bea’s role in the graduate school focuses on International Admissions which includes International Student Assistance, Admissions, Recruitment Support, and the managing of College Week Live, an online platform used for real-time dialogue between the Graduate School and international students.

-The Graduate School welcomed Bea to the staff in August 2015.
-Prior, she worked at the International Programs Office with International Recruitment and the Study Abroad Program.
-As an ISU undergraduate student, Bea was a 2 year ASISU senator for the College of Education.
-Born and raised in Reno, NV and graduated from Pershing County High School in Lovelock, NV.
-After graduating with a B.A in Sociology/Criminology in 2016 at ISU, Bea was admitted to the Masters of Public Administration Program at ISU.
+Bea was born and raised in Reno, NV and graduated from Pershing County High School.
+She then attended Idaho State Univesity and obtained a B.A in Sociology/Criminology.
+The Graduate School welcomed Bea in October 2016.
+Prior, she worked at the International Programs Office doing International Recruitment and the Study Abroad Program for two years.
+As an ISU undergraduate student, Bea was a 2 year ASISU senator for the College of Education and apart of diverse student and community organizations.
+Bea is now a candidate for the Masters in Public Administration Program at Idaho State University.

 Career Path Interns